 Even if you don’t currently live off of a budget, tracking your expenses can be well worth the small amount of time and effort required.
 When you see how you are really spending your money, you can easily identify areas where you’re spending more than you expected and you can adjust your habits accordingly.

 Tracking your expenses doesn’t have to be difficult.
 You can use an app, a simple spreadsheet, or keep track of it with pen and paper.

-Action Step: Decide on a method for tracking your expenses (use a budgeting app, create a simple spreadsheet, or use our printable spending log).
+Action Step: Decide on a method for tracking your expenses (use a budgeting app or create a simple spreadsheet).
 Record your expenses at the end of each day.
 Also check your credit card and checking account statements at the end of each month to make sure you didn’t miss anything.
 Categorize the expenses and add them up to see how much you are spending in each category.
 Adjust your spending for any areas that are too high.

 Step 3.
 Maximize Your Retirement Contributions